What is a show home?

 - The development will be close to completion, so you won't have to live on a building site for too long

-- Show homes usually have upgraded fixtures and fittings that aren't on the specification for standard homes
+- Show homes usually have upgraded fixtures and fittings that aren't included with standard homes

 - You could benefit from the best plot, complete with a landscaped garden